YeongwoongChoi/project/README.md

 3. Go inside the folder, and you can __easily__ find the sub-folder which is named as __src__.
 <hr/>

+### For Those Who Want to See Another codes,

+First of all, they will be codes which accompany with some mini-wise-project ones.
+They consist of Java and MySQL codes.

+Those codes will be in the branch named as "master". - I think that it would be one of my mistakes.

 If you have any question, please email me.

 Personal email: <278choi@gmail.com>